 - Takes up liquid quick

 Do wood pellets clump?

-Wood pellet cat litter does not clump but instead, they absorb the cat urine and then the soiled pellets turn into sawdust.
-This makes it as easy to scoop and dispose of the used litter as it is for clumping litter.
-To make it as easy, you just have to change your scooping method to get rid of the sawdust that collects at the bottom of the litter box, which moves us into the next question in the FAQ.
+Most wood pellet cat litters do not clump but instead, they absorb the cat urine and then the soiled pellets turn into sawdust.
+Scooping this kind of litter is a bit different as you have to change your scooping method to get rid of the sawdust that collects at the bottom of the litter box, which moves us into the next question in the FAQ.

 How do you scoop wood pellets?

 Scooping wood pellets is a bit different from scooping any other kind of litter.
-You will need a cat litter scoop, a bin for storing clean pellets soo you don’t throw out litter you could use later, and a trash can.
+You will need a litter scoop, and a trash can.

-First off, scoop out the solid cat waste from the litter box and put it in your disposal system.
+First off, scoop out the solid cat waste from the litter box and put it in the trash.
 Next, you are going to scoop out the sawdust which is what has absorbed the cat’s urine.
-To do this, scoop from the bottom of the litter box and pick up the sawdust.
-When you do this, you will probably pick up some clean pellets.
-To separate the two so you don’t throw out the perfectly good clean pellets, you are going to sift out the sawdust from the scoop into the trash can while keeping the intact pellets on the scoop.
-Once there are only intact pellets on the scoop, pour those into your separate bin for the clean wood pellet cat litter.
-Once you have scooped out all the sawdust from the box, add the clean pellets back into the litter box, and then top off the litter box with some fresh pellets.
+Shake the litter box to allow the sawdust to shift together at the bottom of the litter box.
+Scoop from the bottom of the litter box and pick up the sawdust.
+When you do this, you will pick up some clean pellets.
+You don’t want to throw out the perfectly clean pellets, so you will need to separate the clean pellets from the sawdust.
+Hold the scoop containing the clean pellets and sawdust over the trash and shake it to allow the sawdust to sift out and to leave the clean pellets on the scoop.
+Repeat this process until you have scooped out all of the saw dust in the litter box.
+Once you have scooped out all the sawdust from the box, top off the litter box with some fresh pellets.